 What is SSD [Solid State Drive]?

-SSD stands for solid state drive, based on a microchip, this is very fast and secure drive.
+SSD stands for solid-state drive, based on a microchip, this is a very fast and secure drive.
 These storage devices invented in the 1970s but these drives are comparatively expensive.
 When it invented, some of the companies use SSD as a RAM which is used for quick access for temporary use.
 But when SSD size is an increase, the companies sell it as permanent storage drives.
 Nowadays SSD competes for HDD on each and every function.

 SSD usesinstead of moving parts.
-SSD hasn’t any moving parts so there is no any type of data loss problem or drive corrupt problem.
+SSD hasn’t any moving parts so there is no type of data loss problem or drive corrupt problem.
 The best part of SSD is, the read/write speed of SSD is 250mbps-500mbps which is way more than HDD drives.
 But SSD drives are more expensive with less storage space compare to HDD.

 Solid-state drive (SSD)